-SWK 334 Human Behavior and the Social Environment I Three Credit Hours A course that examines human behavior from a normal perspective.
+SWK 336 Human Behavior in the Social Environment 3.00 credit hours

+A course that examines human behavior from a normal perspective.
 Special emphasis on individuals' bio- psychosocial needs and the behavioral consequences when these needs are not met.
+This course continues the study of human behavior in the life cycle at the point where the first component ended during the fall semester.
 Open to prospective Social Work Majors Only.

-Prerequisites: The successful passage of SWK 239 with a C or better, SOC 131 and PSY 131
+Prerequisites: The successful passage of SWK 239, SWK 300, SWK 340 with a C or better.
+Social work students only.
+SPRING SEMESTER.